-A stairs are arrangement of steps that will allow a person to move from lower to higher floor or higher to lower floor.
+A stairs are arrangement of steps that allows the person to move from lower to higher floor or higher to lower floor.

 Parts of stairs terminology:

-Step: It is comprised of a tread and a riser.
-Stairs composed of a set of steps.
+Step: It is comprised of a tread and a riser, while stairs composed of a set of steps.

 Thread: It is the high flat or horizontal part of a step on which the foot is positioned for ascending or descending.